 1. Fuzzing based on observed data

-While observing the behaviour of an application, we can analyse the URL and see for example that it contains certain data, which is related to what the user can see on the website.
+While observing the behavior of an application, we can analyze the URL and see for example that it contains certain data, which is related to what the user can see on the website.

 2. Fuzzing without previous knowledge

 Not all applications communicate their parameters to the user interface and therefore are easily readable.
 In addition, it is also possible to look for hidden applications, features, endpoints that are not directly linked on the website.

 There are multiple examples of URLs, which can be accessed by non-authorized users.
 By finding these entry points, an attacker can learn a lot about the structure of an application and potentially access data that should not be publicly available.